 The Club is also providing pacers for the 10 Km Fun Run on 8 April.
 Pacers receive free entry in return for running their designated time.
 We need pacers for 40, 50, 55, 60, 65, 70 and 80 minutes.
 We are also looking for someone to co-ordinate the pacers.

 If you are available to assist in any of these areas please send your details to email@example.com.

 Have you run, or are you about to run, 10 Canberra Marathons or Ultras?
 If so, check out our Griffins page.
 For general information about the ARF please visit www.runningfestival.com.au

 The YMCA of Canberra 2017 Half Marathon weekend is on May 27-28 (with the half marathon on the Sunday).
 This race has been a major annual event in the calendars of YCRC members and other local and interstate runners and the tradition continues.

-The early bird period will run till the end of April 2017 with entries $40 for YCRC members and $60 for non-members.
+The early bird period will run till midnight the of 7 May 2017 with entries $40 for YCRC members and $60 for non-members.

 Standard Registration will be open online till Thursday 25th May with entries $60 for YCRC members and $80 for non-members.
 See our Membership page for details of other benefits from annual membership - a bargain at only $45 for adults or $75 for the whole family.

 Registration for the Half-marathon Training Group is still available.
 So get some friendly, supportive help with your half marathon preparation.